Register a Food Business

 If you are operating a mobile food business (ice-cream vans, other food or drink vans), these must be registered with the Council for the location where the vehicle is normally kept or stored overnight.

-You can find more information on the Food Standards Agency Starting a food business page.
+You can find more information on the Starting a Food Business page at the Food Standards Agency.

 Food businesses that make, prepare or handle meat, fish, egg or dairy products for supply to other businesses may require approval by a local authority and not registration.